ish-app/ish/README.md

 To set up your environment, cd to the project and run `meson build` to create a build directory in `build`.
 Then cd to the build directory and run `ninja`.

 To set up a self-contained Alpine linux filesystem, download the Alpine minirootfs tarball for i386 from the [Alpine website](https://alpinelinux.org/downloads/) and run `./tools/fakefsify`, with the minirootfs tarball as the first argument and the name of the output directory as the second argument.
 Then you can run things inside the Alpine filesystem with `./ish -f alpine /bin/login -f root`, assuming the output directory is called `alpine`.
-If `tools/fakefsify` doesn't exist for you in your build directory, that might be because it couldn't find libarchive on your system (see above for ways to install it.)
+If `tools/fakefsify` doesn't exist for you in your build directory, you probably need to install libarchive or cmake (see above)

 You can replace `ish` with `tools/ptraceomatic` to run the program in a real process and single step and compare the registers at each step.
 I use it for debugging.
 Requires 64-bit Linux 4.11 or later.